Topvennie/PingTimer/README.md

 - Let the bot ping a role every X minutes / hours / days / ...
 - Ping a role for example every Sunday at 12:00
 - Custom prefix
+- Cooldown for new members to ping roles

 ## Some Examples
 Some quick examples on how to add roles.